leee/locksport/README.md

 * Otherwise, I prefer to 3D print pinning trays, mockups, plugs, etc. I believe models can be had online.
 I have been told however that LAB and Sparrows have nice pinning mats.
-* If you're only interested bypass techniques, you may wish to obtain a snap gun, a set of warded/skeleton and wafer picks, coffin keys and jigglers, etc.
+* If you're interested in quick methods, you'll probably want rakes, a snap gun, a set of warded/skeleton and wafer picks, coffin keys and jigglers, etc.
+* If you're only interested in bypass techniques, you have shims, sticks, hooks, the list goes on and on.
 * [Southern Specialties](http://www.lockpicktools.com/),
 [Safe Ventures](http://safeventures.com/),
 [Southord](http://www.southord.com/), are some other vendors you can check out.